 This was the harsh reality of the world that the young Richard had been born into.

-Aged just 8 years old he had been witness to his father's defeat and now he was made to flee abroad to the Low-Countries along with his brother George by his mother who feared the vengeance of Margaret of Anjou.
+Aged just 8 years old he had witnessed his father's defeat and humiliation now he was made to flee abroad to the Low-Countries along with his brother George by his mother who feared the vengeance of Margaret of Anjou.
 His eldest brother Edward, however, would remain to contest the throne.

 The war started well for Margaret when her forces defeated Warwick's army at the Second Battle of St Albans on 17 February 1461, but it was not a decisive victory, and she was in no mood to celebrate.
 Always vengeful she now ordered the execution of two prominent Yorkist noblemen she had been holding as hostages despite the King having promised them immunity from harm.
 Her behaviour which broke all the established rules of chivalry appalled even those who were her supporters.
 Lancastrian success however was to be short-lived.